Hamza Makhdoom: Death

-He died at an age of 82 in year 1576 (984 AH) in Srinagar.
+He died at the age of 82 in year 1576 (984 AH) in Srinagar.

-Nearly fourteen years after his death, king Akbar built a shrine there which was reconstructed during the Afghan rule by governor Atta Mohammad Khan around 1821 AD.
+Nearly fourteen years after his death, Akbar built a shrine there which was reconstructed during the Afghan rule by governor Atta Mohammad Khan around 1821 AD.
 The shrine, located on the southern slope of Hari Parbat Hill and popularly called Makhdoom Sahib and Hazrat Sultan, is an important pilgrimage centre in Kashmir.

-Atta Mohammad Khan Barakzai in his honour issued the coins bearing the names of Noor-ud-Din-Rishi and Hamza Makhdoom.
+Atta Mohammad Khan Barakzai in his honour issued coins bearing the names of Noor-ud-Din-Rishi and Hamza Makhdoom.